hpvdt/propeller_tester/README.md

 Once the system is properly calibrated as per the previous section, the system is operated by uploading the `propeller_tester` sketch.
 It will read in the calibration data stored in EEPROM and run without user intervention. **It will broadcast information over serial at a baudrate of 115200**. *NOTE: It is recommended that the system be powered on before the propeller starts spinning.*

 ## TODO
-- [ ] Make the outputs be the result of a rolling average of recent values
 - [ ] Test all the code in the final assembly